 Standards for continuing professional development

-Osteopaths are obliged to keep their skills and knowledge up-to-date with a lifelong learning programme of continuing professional development (CPD).
+To remain registered with the GOsC, osteopaths must keep their skills and knowledge up-to-date with a programme of continuing professional development (CPD).